industrial-robotics/atwork_central_factory_hub/README.md

 ## Overview

-The Central Factory Hub, or RefBox (as it's commonly called) is an application which provides interfaces for communicating with devices and robots in the RoboCup@Work arena.
+The Central Factory Hub, or RefBox (as it's commonly called) is an application which provides interfaces for communicating with devices and robots in the @Work arena.
 The RefBox itself isn't doing automated refereeing (yet), however it does generate task specifications to ensure the referees are not being biased.
 The RefBox keeps track of the time, and makes sure the task specification is given to the team when the timer starts, and not earlier.
 To communicate with devices in the arena, like rotating tables, teams send commands to the Referee Box, and the Referee Box acts as a proxy between the devices ensuring the communication is logged, and done appropriately.
 The Referee Box can accept control commands from the referees, and will not accept control commands from teams.

 The ```refbox``` has two types of clients with which it communicates differently either UDP or TCP.
-UDP communication is used between the RefBox and the teams, because this is a wireless communication channel and isn't reliable (especially on site at RoboCup).
+UDP communication is used between the RefBox and the teams, because this is a wireless communication channel and isn't reliable (especially on site at a competition).
 TCP is used for the devices which are controlled by the Referees and Technical Committee.

 The ```refbox``` application itself works in the background and only prints some log output to the console.